Tips to reduce your electricity bill

 - Your Energy Savings provides tips about how to save energy and understand your bill.

 - Ergon Energy’s household energy use calculator can help you identify the highest energy using areas of your home.

 - Energex’s and Ergon Energy’s demand management programs can save you money.

 - Your Home website can help you make energy efficient decisions when buying, building or renovating.

 - Digital meters can help you monitor and understand your electricity consumption.

-- Educational resources about energy use.
+- Resources about managing energy and water use.